-Figure 1 shows the drawing of a standard production separator.
+Figure 2 shows the drawing of a standard production separator.
 A separator for petroleum production is a large drum designed to separate production fluids into their constitute components of oil, gas and water.
 It operates on the principle that the three components have different densities, which allows them to stratify when moving slowly with gas on top, water on the bottom and oil in the middle.

-A standard separator has two liquid-output.
-In the first output, there is a control valve which is used to regulate the liquid of the separator; the second output is used only for maintenance purpose.
-There is also a gas-output, where the gas flows toward a system that keeps some other instruments operating, for instance, all the actuators of the stations.
-Also, the gas is used as a combustible material for keeping the furnaces on.
+A standard separator has two liquid outputs and one gas output.
+In the oil output, there is a control valve, which is used to regulate the liquid of the separator; the water output is used only for maintenance purpose.
+The gas-output flows toward a system that keeps some other instruments operating, for instance, all the actuators of the station.
+Also, the gas is used as a combustible material for keeping the furnaces operative.

-The liquid component at the output of the separator flows toward the boilers, where, the temperature of the liquid is increased from 95 Fahrenheit degrees to 190 Fahrenheit degrees, thus reducing the viscosity of the liquid.
+The liquid component at the output of the separator flows toward the fired heaters, where, the temperature of the liquid is increased from 95 degrees Fahrenheit to 190 degrees Fahrenheit, thus reducing the viscosity of the liquid.
 Once the temperature of the liquid is increased, the liquid flows toward some special tanks (Washing-Tanks) where the oil and water are completely separated.
 The oil is pumped to a major station either for being refined or for marketing purposes.

-4.1 First Case of Study: Gas-Liquid Separation Process
+4.1 First case of study: gas-liquid separation process

 As it was mentioned before, the basic function of a separator is to separate the gas and liquid phases.
 Because of the significant variations in the productions of some wells, the flow of petroleum at the input of the separator has a high nonlinear behaviour.
-Currently, the control system is based on PID algorithms and its behaviour has a poor performance.
+Currently, control systems are based on PID algorithms, with a rather poor performance.